maxim-pre/fitness-tracker/README.md

 ### User Stories

-- As a user I should be able to search for exercises im interested in to get information about how to perform the exercise properly.
+- As a user I should be able to search for exercises I'm interested in to get information about how to perform the exercise properly.

-- As a user I should be able to log all the exercises I performed at the gym too keep track of my workouts.
+- As a user I should be able to log all the exercises I performed at the gym to keep track of my workouts.

 - As a user I should be able to log all sets I performed for each exercise at the gym to keep track of my workouts.

 - As a user I should be able to log the weight and reps for each set at the gym to keep track of my workouts.

-- As a user I should be able to view a list of all my logged workouts in chronilogical order so I can have a record of my workouts
+- As a user I should be able to view a list of all my logged workouts in chronological order so I can have a record of my workouts

 - As a user I should be able to update a logged workout in case I recorded the wrong exercise, sets, etc.

-- As a user I should be able to delete a logged workout so I can mangage my workouts log.
+- As a user I should be able to delete a logged workout so I can manage my workouts log.

 # Build/Code process